The Ministry Team

 (This page is under construction)

-We are fortunate to be served by four retired clergy people, whom we share with St Columba's, Grantown.
+We are fortunate to be served by five retired clergy people, whom we share with St Columba's, Grantown.

 The Venerable Richard Gillings and his family have been regular visitors to St John's for over 30 years.
 On retirement from his post as Archdeacon of Macclesfield in the Diocese of Chester, the family moved permanently to Boat of Garten and Richard joined the Ministry team at St John's alongside Revd Roddy Shaw, Revd Jenny Jones and Revd Patricia Lockhart.